jbean1597/PersonalPortfolio/DataAnalytics/YearInCode/Week_2/README.md

 * Does proximity influence languages spoken in that region? (i.e. are borders a discerning factor in defining the languages spoken?)
 * Do languages that are geographically close share more similarities?
 * How do languages migrate and spread?
 * What languages are the most common and also which are the most widespread?
+Which are the most localized/most resistant to globalization?
+* **Hypotheses:** Proximity and similarities will share a strong relationship, perhaps the strongest determining factor.
+English will be the most widespread language while Mandarin will be one of the least widespread languages, possibly behind some much less common languages

 ## Day 2: Prepare
 ### Objectives